Professor-Codephreak/theoryofeverything/README.md

 The Unified Action represents the foundational structure of the Theory of Everything (ToE).
 It unifies all physical forces and matter interactions into a single action functional, from quantum scales to cosmic dimensions.

-## 🔭 Unified Action: Master Equation
+## 🔭 <a href="https://github.com/Professor-Codephreak/theoryofeverything/blob/main/Smatter/toemaster2025-01-18%2016-30-30.png">Unified Action: Master Equation</a>

 The total action \( S \) is composed of four main parts: